willyyeremi/unilever-scraping/README.md

-# Unilever Scrapper
+# Unilever Scraping
 This is the main repository.
-This project divided into multiple smaller repositories to make an easier manajement.
+This project is divided into multiple smaller repositories for easier management.

 ## Database
 https://github.com/willyyeremi/unilever-scrapper-database